Task-based language teaching: Reception

 Task-based learning benefits students because it is more student-centered, allows for more meaningful communication, and often provides for practical extra-linguistic skill building.
 As the tasks are likely to be familiar to the students (e.g.: visiting the doctor), students are more likely to be engaged, which may further motivate them in their language learning.

 According to Jeremy Harmer, tasks promote language acquisition through the types of language and interaction they require.
 Harmer says that although the teacher may present language in the pre-task, the students are ultimately free to use what grammar constructs and vocabulary they want.
 This allows them, he says, to use all the language they know and are learning, rather than just the 'target language' of the lesson.
 On the other hand, according to Loschky and Bley-Vroman, tasks can also be designed to make certain target forms 'task-essential,' thus making it communicatively necessary for students to practice using them.
 In terms of interaction, information gap tasks in particular have been shown to promote negotiation of meaning and output modification.

 According to Plews and Zhao, task-based language learning can suffer in practice from poorly informed implementation and adaptations that alter its fundamental nature.
 They say that lessons are frequently changed to be more like traditional teacher-led presentation-practice-production lessons than task-based lessons.

 Professional conferences and organizations

 As an outgrowth of the widespread interest in task-based teaching, the Biennial International Conference on Task-Based Language Teaching has occurred every other year since 2005.
 Past conferences have been held in Belgium, the United States, England, New Zealand, Canada, with the 2017 conference scheduled to take place in Barcelona, Spain.
 These events promote theoretical and practical research on TBLT.
 In addition, the Japan Association for Language Teaching has a special interest group devoted to task-based learning, which has also hosted its own conference in Japan.
+The 11th International Conference on Task-Based Language Teaching (TBLT) is held in Groningen from April 2 to 4, 2025.